Rudolfisky/Creative-Technology-2022/Projects/ALND (duo project).md

 If I focused more on making a variety of prototypes I would've made more a technological focused impact.<br/>
 In order to achieve this I need to step back every once in a while to look at the bigger picture of the project and see where I'm headed.

-I will also focus on applying more AGILE methods into my group projects.
-Using methods like standups and sprints I can create better communication and an overall better experience for future projects.
+I will also focus on applying more AGILE methods into my group projects.<br/> Using methods like standups and sprints I can create better communication and an overall better experience for future projects.

 I should also Focus more on communication my progress with teachers.<br/> Doing so will help steer me in the right direction when problems like tunnel vision or bad group communication occur.